red-kite-solutions/stalker/docs/findings.md

     * [Text field](#text-field)
     * [Image field](#image-field)

-Findings are pieces of information attached to a company and a core entity like a domain, a host or a port.
+Findings are pieces of information attached to a project and a core entity like a domain, a host or a port.

 Findings come in different shapes and forms.
 Some findings will create new core entities, others may simply add data to existing ones.